LavenderFive/.github/profile/README.md

 ### Misc Contributions

-- We have added validator ledger support to many networks, including Injective protocol
+- We have added validator ledger support to many networks
 - We wrote the Gentx documentation for [Kujira](https://github.com/Team-Kujira/networks/pull/5), Defund, Odin, Chihuahua, Dig, and more
 - We've either written or edited every document for [Secret Network](https://docs.scrt.network/)
 - We write documentation to help other node runners: